fordaaaa/telepager/README.md

 }
 ```

+`{task}` is passed as a single argument — no shell, so quotes and semicolons
+in a task are inert.

 ## As an MCP server

-telepager still does what it always did: let an agent page *you*.
+Let an agent page *you*:

 ```bash
 claude mcp add --scope user telepager -- telepager mcp